joelsodias/Dotnet_InMemory_Retry_Rules/README.md

-# In-Memory Retry Mechanism based on Rules Sample
+# In-Memory Retry Mechanism based on Rules

 This little sample aims to show how to apply some concepts: